The abiding impression of this location is of natural balance in a completely beautiful setting.

 Nowadays, they strike a happy balance, which includes making available to guests well-priced priced lamb and other products from the land, aware that wholesome fare on the table is part of any genuine rural experience of Catalonia.
 The farm is completely chemical-free and the locality is well known for its abundance of wonderful mineral water sources.

-There is only one other place to stay here, just for a couple, which is set apart and faces away, so there's no sense of impinging on each other's privacy.
+There are only 2 other places to stay here, both one bedded; they set apart and face away, so there's no sense of impinging on each other's privacy.

 Your ground floor apartment has a sunny outdoor breakfast spot as well as a large, covered barbecue area, plus its own garden and sunbeds, for shade or sun as you wish.
 The river (more like a enthusiastic stream) is close by, as is a fantastic play area for children, with tree huts, cabins and lots of space for them to run around and enjoy themselves among the trees, with one or two of the farm's horses looking on from a nearby field.

 Some 200 metres away from the house, the pool area has been created as a fenced-off retreat.
 Even the stroll from house to pool is a charming experience.
-The swimming pool may be shared with two people at the other independent apartment: you may well come across each other, as well as your hosts at the farm, but the accommodation is arranged so that both apartments enjoy intimacy.
+The swimming pool may be shared with two one bedded apartment: you may well come across each other, as well as your hosts at the farm, but the accommodation is arranged so that the three apartments in total in the estate enjoy intimacy.

 You also share use of a small library with valuable local information, books and maps (which can be purchased, as can local wine and Ernest's lamps).